-Erasmus KA2 – Strategic Partnership Project & Innovation
+Erasmus KA2 – Strategic Partnership Project & Innovation (Mental and Emotional Wellbeing)

 Project Title: Mental and Emotional Wellbeing (MEW)